 What’s so special about new-Scout patrols?
-Why should a troop keep its new boys together in their own patrol during their first year, instead of mixing them in with older boys of all ranks?
+Why should a troop keep its new Scouts together in their own patrol during their first year instead of mixing them in with older Scouts of all ranks?

 After spending a year with a Fairfax, Va., troop with a great program for new Scouts, I know what makes this program work well.
-It’s a combination of good planning, quality junior leadership, and effective use of the boy-led troop concept by adult leaders.
+It’s a combination of good planning, quality junior leadership and effective use of the Scout-led troop concept by adult leaders.

 To find out what I learned following these first-year Scouts, lace up your hiking boots and walk their trail with me.